 The official IGFA World Record Lake Trout

 The current IGFA all tackle world record for Lake Trout is 72 pounds.
-That’s the biggest lake trout caught on a line that has been recognised by the International Game Fish Association.
+That’s the biggest lake trout caught on a rod and reel that has been recognised by the International Game Fish Association.

 As guide Craig Blackie says in this article, which references this record lake trout and also mentions an “unofficial” world record fish of 74 pounds, Great Bear Lake is known for having the world’s largest lake trout.